Unfortunately, there is no specific passing score for the PTCB test.

 How did the PTCB decide what the passing score would be?

-When you’re thinking about something as important as the PTCB exam, you probably want to be sure that everything’s done correctly.
+When thinking about something as important as the PTCB exam, you want to ensure everything’s done correctly.

 So, you’ll be relieved to hear that the exam’s passing score wasn’t just pulled out of nowhere.